zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

   <img src="../assets/posts/data-centric-ml/mlops_tweet.png" width="700" />
 </div>

 When speaking about MLOps, developers often confuse it with the simple act of deployment.
 However, conversations such as the above do not simply refer to deploying models.
-Machine Learning engineering tackles a broader set of challenges that span more than merely wrapping up a model in a server application and deploying it.
+Machine learning engineering tackles a broader set of challenges that span more than merely wrapping up a model in a server application and deploying it.

-ML development may be broken down into the following relatively simple processes.
+ML development may be broken down into the following (relatively) simple processes.

 <div align="center">
   <img src="../assets/posts/data-centric-ml/mlops_process_0.png" width="700" />
 </div>

-Taken in silos, these processes don't sound too hard:
+Taken as silos, these processes don't sound too hard:

 - Feature engineering is getting easier with feature stores such as [Feast](https://feast.dev/).
-- The training loop is made easier by thousands of tools that help in the iterative process, from experiment tracking tools like [MLflow](https://mlflow.org/) and [Weights&Bases](https://wandb.ai/site) to advanced training frameworks like [PyTorch Lightning](https://www.pytorchlightning.ai/).
+- The training loop is made easier by thousands of tools that help in the iterative process, from experiment tracking tools like [MLflow](https://mlflow.org/) and [Weights & Biases](https://wandb.ai/site) to advanced training frameworks like [PyTorch Lightning](https://www.pytorchlightning.ai/).
 - Deploying models are also getting easier with the advent of advanced tooling such as [Seldon Core](https://github.com/SeldonIO/seldon-core), or managed services offered by all the major cloud providers.

 However, the reality is that the process looks more like this: